SuperCorks/gitops/README.md

 - Safely handles single quotes inside your message
 - Fails on protected branches main or develop
 - Exits gracefully if there's nothing to commit
+- Adds a second line `[skip ci]` to the commit message by default to avoid triggering CI pipelines
+- Pass `--ci` to suppress the automatic `[skip ci]` line when you do want CI to run

 ### ⚙️ git-install-aliases
 Install git aliases for all GitOps commands with configurable scope.